IBM/GameOn-Java-Microservices-on-Kubernetes/README.md

 [![Build Status](https://travis-ci.org/IBM/GameOn-Java-Microservices-on-Kubernetes.svg?branch=master)](https://travis-ci.org/IBM/GameOn-Java-Microservices-on-Kubernetes)

 # GameOn!
-Java microservices deployment on Kubernetes Cluster
+Java Microservices deployment on Kubernetes Cluster

-This project demonstrates deployment of a Microservices based application Game On! on to Kubernetes cluster service from Bluemix.
+This project demonstrates deployment of a Microservices based application Game On! on to Kubernetes cluster.
 Game On! is a throwback text-based adventure built to help you explore microservice architectures and related concepts.
 GameOn! users start by creating a simple room, the building block of any adventure game.
-With the tutorials available at the [GameOn! website](https://book.gameontext.org), a user can create in text a simple room in any one of various languages in just a few minutes.
+A user can create in text a simple room in any one of various languages in just a few minutes.

-There are several microservices used in this app ranging from **couchdb, redis, to frontend tier services**.
+There are several microservices used in this app

+Core MicroServices:

+Proxy: HAProxy based, and is responsible for surfacing the collection of APIs as a single facade for the entire application.
+WebApp: Webapp is a simple nginx process that serves the static files that comprise the front-end of the UI.
+Player: Players, are represented by the player Java microservice service, which provides a public API for CRUD operations, and for managing API tokens.
+Auth: Java microservice to allow players to connect and identify themselves via a selected "social login"
+Mediator: The Mediator service is implemented in Java using WebSphere Liberty, and connects players to rooms over Websockets
+Map: The Map service is a Java EE application running on WebSphere Liberty that provides a public REST API using JAX-RS.
+It stores data in a NoSQL data store, either couchdb or Cloudant
+Room:

+Platform Services:
+Amalgam8: Amalgam8 supplies Registry, and a Controller, via which it implements the Service Discovery, and Service Proxying
+Kafka: Publish/Subscribe solution used by Amalgam8

 Everything would be hosted on a Kubernetes Cluster where you can access your own GameOn app from anywhere.

 ![kube-gameon](images/kube-gameon.png)